Taiwan Politics Database

 2008–2016 ROC president

-President Ma served two consecutive terms after winning the ROC presidential elections in 2008 and 2012; for his 2008 inaugural address click here, for his 2012 inaugural address click here.
+Ma Ying-jeou served two consecutive terms as head of state after winning the ROC presidential elections in 2008 and 2012; for his 2008 inaugural address click here, for his 2012 inaugural address click here.

 TOP HOME [◆ Presidential biographies] [Ma Ying-jeou]